AndreiDeviatkin/gene_geo/README.md

 UNDER REVISION

-This application is implemented on the shinyapps.io platform for demonstration of its possibilities.
+This application is implemented on the shinyapps.io platform for demonstration of its possibilities ( https://andreideviatkin.shinyapps.io/gene-geo/ ).
 However, free plan on this platform has some computational limitations.

 To run this application on personal computer please complete the following steps: